nghttp2/nghttp2/doc/sources/tutorial-client.rst

 data to the bufferevent object.
 Note that `nghttp2_session_send()` continues to write all frames queued so far.
-If we were writing the data to the non-blocking socket directly using ``write()`` system call in the :member:`nghttp2_session_callbacks.send_callback`, we will surely get ``EAGAIN`` or ``EWOULDBLOCK`` since the socket has limited send buffer.
+If we were writing the data to the non-blocking socket directly using ``write()`` system call in the ``send_callback()``, we will surely get ``EAGAIN`` or ``EWOULDBLOCK`` since the socket has limited send buffer.
 If that happens, we can return :macro:`NGHTTP2_ERR_WOULDBLOCK` to signal the nghttp2 library to stop sending further data.
 But writing to the bufferevent, we have to regulate the amount data to be buffered by ourselves to avoid possible huge memory consumption.
 In this example client, we do not limit anything.
 To see how to regulate the amount of buffered data, see the ``send_callback()`` in the server tutorial.

 The third bufferevent callback is ``writecb()``, which is invoked when all data written in the bufferevent output buffer have been sent::